 A guide to VPN for businesses

-Ever heard business people talk about 'getting on their VPN' and wandered what they were on about?
+Ever heard business people talk about 'getting on their VPN' and wondered what they were on about?

 Maybe you’re a small business that’s started to expand the workforce or you’re thinking about introducing flexible working.
 In that case, this guide will help you understand what a VPN is and why you might want one.